Ike Kelley: College career

 Kelley was a member of the Ohio State Buckeyes of Ohio State University from 1962 to 1965 and a three-year letterman from 1963 to 1965.
 He did not miss a single game during his three years as a starter.
 He was a two time All-American and All-Big Ten selection in 1964 and 1965.
 Kelley was the first linebacker in school history to earn All-American honors.
 He was also a captain on the 1965 Ohio State Buckeyes football team.
 He was inducted into Ohio State's athletics hall of fame in 1983.

 Professional career

 Kelley was selected by the Philadelphia Eagles in the 17th round, with the 249th overall pick, of the 1966 NFL draft.
 He was elected the team's special teams captain during his rookie year.
+The Eagles' special teams units were known as 'Kelley's Killers' during his tenure with the organization.
 He played in 67 games, starting seven, with the Eagles from 1966 to 1971.
 Kelley missed the entire 1968 and 1972 seasons due to knee injuries that required three surgeries total.
 He was released by the Eagles on July 25, 1973.